Amethyst View

 The Guardian's Codex

-Advanced stewardship requires understanding the fundamental physics, chemistry, and history of the violet quartz.
-Access the dossiers below for the complete 2026 preservation standards.
+Advanced stewardship involves understanding the physics and history of the violet quartz.
+Access the dossiers below for preservation perspectives.

 I.

-To truly protect amethyst, one must understand that its color is not a chemical dye, but a quantum accident.
+To support amethyst, one might understand that its color is tied to its crystal lattice.
 Pure quartz ($SiO_2$) is transparent.
-Amethyst occurs when trace amounts of iron ($Fe^{3+}$) replace silicon in the crystal lattice.
-However, $Fe^{3+}$ alone only produces a pale yellow color (Citrine).
-The deep violet hue is born from gamma irradiation.
-Millions of years ago, natural radiation from surrounding bedrock (often granite containing Potassium-40) bombarded these iron impurities.
+Amethyst occurs when iron ($Fe^{3+}$) is present.
+The deep violet hue is born from geological radiation.
+Millions of years ago, natural radiation shifted electrons from iron atoms, creating an unstable state known as a Color Center.

 II.